15 Crucial Tips to Prevent a Sledding Accident

 It’s important to wear snow boots, gloves, a hat, and winter coat.
 If you wear a scarf, make sure it’s not too long.
 A dangling scarf could get caught in the sled and cause strangulation or a neck injury.

 Wear waterproof clothing when possible.
-But, some clothing like knit gloves may easily become damp from the wet snow.
+Some clothing like knit gloves may easily become damp from the wet snow.
 Be sure to change any wet clothing immediately to help you stay warm.

 2. Wear a helmet

 Ok, so kids may not be happy about this.
-But a study found that the average speed at which sledders go downhill is 19 miles per hour (1).
-You could get badly injured if you crash into something going 19 mph while not wearing any protective gear.
-It’s better to wear a helmet for a few hours of sledding than suffer the consequences of a traumatic brain injury for the rest of your life.
+But a study found that the average speed at which sledders go downhill is 19 miles per hour.
+You could get injured if you crash into something going 19 mph.
+Protective gear reduces the risk of serious injury.
+It’s better to wear a helmet for a few hours than suffer from a traumatic brain injury for the rest of your life.
 Wear a skiing or snowboarding helmet if you own one.
 If not, a bicycle helmet is better than nothing.

 3. Check for obstacles